rocket-pool/rocketpool-research/Post Merge/Merge Implementation Research.md

 - This solution is technically more complicated and requires more contract upgrades than the others.
 But overall the UX is superior.
 - MEV rewards would also be sent to this distributor contract.
 With the option to introduce a global smoothing pool at a later stage.
 - This creates a clear separation between staking rewards and priority fees / MEV rewards and gives us more flexibility on handling withdrawals once the spec has been finalised.
+- This solution does not require per validator account fee recipients as each node will have a single address.
+It is still desirable to have this option for users running an advanced setup that might have both Rocket Pool and non Rocket Pool validators.

 # Withdrawals